Stuffed Peppers for Four Recipe

 - 1/2 cup grated Parmesan cheese, divided

 - 1. Cook orzo according to package directions; drain.
-Cut tops from peppers; remove seeds.
-Replace tops.
-Place in a round 3-qt. microwave-safe dish.
-Add water; microwave, covered, on high until crisp-tender, 8-10 minutes.
+Cut and discard tops from peppers; remove seeds.
+Place in a 3-qt. round microwave-safe dish.
+Add water; microwave, covered, on high until peppers are crisp-tender, 7-9 minutes.

 Reviews for Stuffed Peppers for Four